skovy/skovy.dev/content/blog/yarn-check-webpack-plugin/index.md

   - typescript errors
 ---

-When working in a codebase with a large number of contributors it's likely npm packages will be getting added or upgraded over time.
+When working in a codebase with a large number of contributors, it's likely npm packages will be getting added or upgraded over time.
 The next time another person pulls those changes they may forget to run `yarn install`.
 They start up webpack _(assuming that's the build tool of choice)_